Valneva Reports Full Year 2022 Revenue and Cash, Provides First 2023 Guidance

 - €130 million to €150 million product sales, including marginal COVID-19 vaccine sales under an existing supply agreement with the Kingdom of Bahrain

-Saint-Herblain (France), February 16, 2023 – Valneva SE (Nasdaq: VALN; Euronext Paris: VLA) a specialty vaccine company, today reported its revenue and cash balance for the full year 2022 and provided first full year 2023 sales guidance.
+Saint-Herblain (France), February 16, 2023 – Valneva SE VALNVLA a specialty vaccine company, today reported its revenue and cash balance for the full year 2022 and provided first full year 2023 sales guidance.
 The Company will report its 2022 audited consolidated financial statements on March 23, 2023.

 Peter Bühler, Valneva's Chief Financial Officer, commented, "In 2022, Valneva successfully executed on key strategic objectives despite a difficult economic environment.
 After achieving clinical and regulatory success, we decided to wind-down our COVID-19 activities and focus on our lead programs.
 We were agile in reactivating production of our commercial vaccines to capitalize on the travel industry recovery.
 We also managed to strengthen our cash and our shareholder base, attracting leading investors and maintaining the support of our existing shareholders.
 With close to €290 million in cash, we entered 2023 in a strong position to support expected commercial growth and R&D programs."